 You may learn who your true friends are when you come out.
 Those who stick by your side and support you on your journey, whatever it may be, are likely those you want around.
 Think about what you know of your friends.
 Do they always have to be the one to spill the tea?
 Or maybe they keep secrets like a vault and would never think to share anything you didn’t want them to.

 Consider whom you want to come out to first.
 Do you want it to be your best friend?
 A friend may have questions about whether your sexual attraction is toward them.
 Your crush?
 If you come out to someone you’re attracted to first, consider the possibility of rejection, how that could make you feel, and how you’d get over it.
-A teammate?
-Gender and sexuality stereotypes often play roles in sports.

-Coming Out to Family Members
+How to Come Out to Family Members

 Which family member feels safest?
 Consider whom you have a strong bond with.
-Maybe that’s a grandparent, a parent, an uncle, a sibling.
+Maybe that’s a grandparent, a parent, an uncle, or a sibling.
 How do they engage the LGBTQ+ community?
 Is it with acceptance, avoidance, indifference?
-You don’t have to disclose to every single person in your family.
+You don’t have to disclose it to every single person in your family.

 Parents often find themselves grieving and thinking differently about their own futures after their child comes out, such as attending a traditional wedding or fearing that your life may be worse off.
 Parents may struggle in their own ways with how to tell their own friends about your coming out and will have to go through a process of acceptance.3